blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

 **One request at a time per order.** A lock whose lifetime exceeds the HTTP timeout means many browser tabs and a scheduler tick collapse into a single outbound request.
-The browser reads a cached observation (20 seconds) and only triggers a live check when that is stale.
+In `BrowserOnly` and `Hybrid`, the browser reads a cached observation (20 seconds) and only triggers a live check when that is stale.
+In `WorkerOnly` it can only read the cache.

 **Settlement checks the money.** The preimage must hash to the invoice's payment hash.
 The order total and currency must still match what the invoice was created